2016-17 Outcomes at Bucks UTC

 - In 2017, 100% of Year 13 went to their chosen destination be that university (40%), a job (44%) or starting a further or higher apprenticeship (16%)

 - In 2017, 100% of Year 11 progressed into further education, apprenticeships or employment with 59% continuing into Year 12 at the UTC.

-- Success rates for post-16 specialist subjects at Level 3 remain outstanding with overall high grades (Distinction*/Distinction) at 56.5%, an increase of 1.5% on the previous year and 26.2% above the national average and 100% pass rate.
+- Overall success rates for post-16 specialist subjects at level 3 remain outstanding with overall high grades (distinction*/distinction) at 55%, in line with the previous year and 7.8% above the published national average and 100% pass rate.

-- In Computing 21% achieved the highest possible grade – Distinction*/Distinction*/Distinction*, 4.7% above the national average at 16.3%.
+- In computing 18% achieved the highest possible grade distinction*distinction*distinction*, in line with the national average at 18.4%

-- Success rates for specialist subjects are good with overall Merit grades at 23%, 14% above the published national average.
+- 100% success rates for post-16 specialist subjects at level 2, 21.4% above the published national average

 2015-16 has been a year of success and inspiration for students of the college.
 We’ve had a wide range of employer and community-led projects, exciting visits from Industry big-players such as Network Rail, high numbers of students took on work placements, and following receipt of their results, an outstanding number of Level 3 students have gained entry to university or full-time employment, with many Level 2 students furthering their education with us or securing employment.